ohusiev/IDF_managemant_eppyLib/README.md

 # IDF_managemant_eppyLib
-management of *.idf files from Design Builder
+management of *.idf files exported from Design Builder in Eppy scripting language available in Python for EnergyPlus simulation engine.

 ## Disclaimer:
 This is very basic test of eppy library based on the documantation of EPPY LIBRARY: https://eppy.readthedocs.io/en/master/